dive-into-machine-learning/dive-into-machine-learning/README.md

 ### Easier sharing of deep learning models and demos

 * **[replicate.ai](https://replicate.ai) "makes it easy to share a running machine learning model"** for the sake of reproducible research.
-It's worth checking out.
     * For beginners, you can try some models using GANs and other Deep Learning concepts.
-    * Bookmark-worthy because you can use it to share your learning or research, too.
+    * Join/bookmark so you can contribute a model of your own later on
     * Open source tools: [`cog`](https://github.com/replicate/cog), [`keepsake`](https://github.com/replicate/keepsake)

 ----